 Staying at the B&B will get you a mansion tour and a delicious breakfast.
 You’ll be surrounded by history while sipping your coffee in the opulent dining room for breakfast.
 Truly a memorable experience!

-Where You Might NOT Want to Stay for Montana Hot Springs – Fairmont Hot Springs
+Montana Hot Springs – Fairmont Hot Springs

 The lobby was very welcoming.
 You will notice hunter’s prizes on the walls, seems pretty common in Montana.
 Our room was midline basic, nice linens but worn building.
 They showcase some yummy snacks to tempt your kids and your late night sweet tooth, but they do come at a price.